stacklane/ide/README.md

-# ide
+# Stacklane Web IDE

-Web based Stacklane IDE
+Web-based Stacklane IDE.
+Designed for embedded use in the Stacklane Console.